Galveston Bay Dolphin Research Program Activities

 The content of this section is available to current members of our Dolphin Society.
 To become a member and receive updates on our individual dolphins, please adopt or name one of our dolphins.
 Adoption kits are a fun and unique gift!
 All funds go directly to the Galveston Bay Dolphin Research Program.

-We want to extend a huge THANK YOU to all of you that adopted a dolphin during the holiday season.
-Our dolphin adoption holiday campaign is our most important annual fundraiser, and your generous donations made it a success.
-We are also very grateful for the two namings that took place at the end of 2021.
+We want to extend a huge THANK YOU to everyone that adopted or named a dolphin during the holiday season.
+We are very grateful for the four namings that took place during the last quarter of 2022.

 What YOU want to Know…